 Sometimes certain types of men find women like you intimidating.

 You’re independent, have strong interests, and your passions may be unnerving.
 Your atypical Fallback Girl, even if she has interests, often shelves them for the guy that she meets.

 On the other side of it, sometimes guys say this in a passive-aggressive manoeuvre that takes the focus off his poor behaviour and suddenly has you wondering if you have done something wrong.

 Do women with other hobbies ask themselves the same thing?
 Or those with independence?

 Manic depression – maybe he is nervous of you but if he’s a cop, I feel sorry for his police department if your personality makes him nervous!

-At the end of the day, hobbies, education, and a spiritual lifestyle are not reasons and many women do mistake these as reasons.
+At the end of the day, hobbies, education, and a spiritual lifestyle are not reasons, and many women do mistake these as reasons [to be rejected].
 Instead, if you want to look for answers, look at your relationship patterns and look at your characteristics.
-I was very independent and thought it scared off men – it does scare off assclowns if that is the genuine reason but in hindsight, sometimes I came across as disinterested, stand offish, and even arrogant.
+I was very independent and thought it scared off men.
+It does scare off assclowns, if that is the genuine reason, but in hindsight, sometimes I came across as disinterested, stand-offish, and even arrogant.
 I’m not saying that is you but changing those aspects of your life is not going to make an impact on what these men say, especially if they have nothing to do with it.